preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 **This block is available in Omnia 7.5.
 Work on the page is ongoing.**

-This is a block to use for Matomo analytics.
+This is a block for Matomo analytics.
 Use it to set filters to be used in a Analytics widget block.
 The following settings are available for this block:

 .. image:: analytics-block.png